End of first year

 Students are obliged to submit their supervisory committee meeting reports (SupervisoryCtteReport) or minutes after each supervisory committee meeting.
 The policy of the Faculty of Graduate Studies advises students to have a supervisory committee meeting annually.

-All students who are in their first year need to schedule a meeting with our Program Director.
-Due to the size of the program, our Director cannot meet with each student annually to enquire about their progress in our program.
+All students who are in their first year will receive an email in June to schedule a meeting with the Program Director.
+Due to the size of the program, the Program Director cannot meet with each student annually to enquire about their progress in our program.
 Therefore we send out an Online Annual Report each June that students must return to our office together with Student/Supervisor Evaluation Forms.
 Students are obliged to provide the Experimental Medicine Program with this information according to the policies and regulations of the Faculty of Graduate Studies (laid out in their Handbook under the Chapter “Graduate Student Responsibilities”).

-Students will be asked to present a poster or oral presentation once per year.
+Each November the Research Office in Faculty of Medicine and Experimental Medicine Program holds a Research Expo.
+This half-day event brings together hundreds of faculty members and graduate students to highlight leading-edge discoveries, bridge interdisciplinary research, and inspire collaborative innovations.
+ExMed students are highly encouraged to submit their abstracts to make a poster or oral presentation.
 Exceptions are those students who defended their thesis by the date of the Student Research Day.
-Also, students who presented in the previous Student Research Day are not expected to present.
+Also, students who have presented in the previous Research Expo are not expected to present.